puppetlabs/gatling-puppet-load-test/NEW_README.md

 Note that when using the soak rake tasks the `BEAKER_PRESERVE_HOSTS` environment variable is always set to 'true', so you will need to de-provision the test nodes with the `performance_deprovision_with_abs` when your testing is complete.

+To ensure AWS instances are not terminated before the test completes and post-test steps are performed the soak rake task sets the reap time to 30 days via the `ABS_AWS_REAP_DAYS` environment variable.
+This value can be overridden by specifying a different value for the environment variable.

 ### To provision and set up nodes as part of the run:

 ```